himurali/roxo-eleventy/src/portfolio/process.md

 | Product Exhibit     | Oct 2022     | Demo Prototype  - Swach Bharath |

+## Stage 1

-+ Submissions for competetion accepted - online - click here.
+1. Submissions for competetion accepted - online - click here.
-+ Submissions are shortlisted
+1. Submissions are shortlisted
-+ The 1st  Virtual Round - Short listed  Submissions are selected for final pitching.
+1. The 1st  Virtual Round - Short listed  Submissions are selected for final pitching.
 They have to form a team and build complete concepts during the Hackathon that will be held in the IISc campus on May 15- May 16.
 Based on the design inputs - winners are selected.

-+  2nd is Final Round.
+1. These solutions are presented with design drawings, designs, and a marketing strategy on the following day, in the presence of key stakeholders and anyone involved in the future of sustainable transportation in India.
+1. Next a  Final Round for building bikes.
 In this round we intend to enable building of these bikes.
 This competition consists of several tests, which are to be performed by the Bicycle/E-Bike, successfully clearing each test, and the task decides their existence in the competition.
 This design challenge provides a platform to teams for showcasing their creativity and engineering skills.
 After the final round - that will work in parallel to explore solutions that span practice and theory.
-+ These solutions are presented with design drawings, designs, and a marketing strategy on the following day, in the presence of key stakeholders and anyone involved in the future of sustainable transportation in India.

-+ Products are selected in each theme for Distributed Manufacturing and Scaling Up.
+1. Products are selected in each theme for Manufacturing and Scaling Up.
 Total 15 product designs are finalized in the themes mentioned below.

 ## Stage 2 - Summit on Bicycle Design for India
 ***